Louie Sakoda

-Louie Sakoda (born October 28, 1986) is an American former college and professional football player who was kicker and punter in the Canadian Football League (CFL) for two seasons.
-He played college football for the University of Utah, and earned unanimous All-American honors.
-Sakoda played professionally for the CFL's Saskatchewan Roughriders.
+Louie Sakoda (born October 28, 1986) is an American former football kicker and punter.
+He played college football for the Utah Utes, earning unanimous All-American honors in 2008.
+Sakoda played professionally for the Saskatchewan Roughriders of the Canadian Football League (CFL).

-Early years
+Early life

 Sakoda was born in San Jose, California.
 He attended Branham High School in San Jose, and played high school football for the Branham Bruins.